 You could also refinance your car loan if you want to change the length of the loan.
-For example, say you originally took out a 3-year loan, but the payments are too high.
-You might refinance with a 4- or 5-year loan, instead.
+For example, say you originally took out a three-year loan, but the payments are too high.
+You might refinance with a four- or five-year loan, instead.
 Use an auto loan calculator to see how much you could save.
 Be aware that a longer term means you’ll pay more in interest over the life of the loan.
 We never recommend an 84-month auto loan.

-Refinancing a car is almost always a better financial decision than getting a new car to get out of a loan.
-You generally pay a few fees to refinance, but you avoid paying sales tax on a new car, and you avoid the temptation to buy a more expensive car, just to get out of a bad loan.
+Refinancing a car is almost always a better financial decision than getting a new car to get out of a car loan.
+You generally pay a few fees to refinance, but you avoid paying sales tax on a new car, and you avoid the temptation to buy a more expensive car.

 2. Renegotiate a car loan

-If you just need help getting back on track, or need to make your payments more affordable, you can talk to your current lender.
-They may offer temporary hardship forbearance in certain circumstances, which means they can allow you a little more time to catch up.
+If you just need help getting back on track, or need to make your payments more affordable, try talking to your current lender.
+It may offer a way to defer a payment or two, giving you some much-needed time to catch up.

-Another way they may help is by extending the terms of your loan so your payments are lower.
+Another way it may help is by extending the terms of your loan so your payments are lower.
 Remember, just like refinancing, when you delay or lengthen your loan, interest charges still accrue.
 The longer the term, the more total interest you will pay.

 3. Pay off a car loan

-If you want to get out your car loan without restructuring or refinancing it, look for a way to pay off or pay down your car loan.
-You may have savings you could use, if you can do so without jeopardizing your emergency fund and other goals.
+If you want to get out your car loan without restructuring or refinancing it, look for a way to pay it off or pay it down.
+You may have savings you could tap, if you can do so without jeopardizing your emergency fund and other goals.

 Avoid taking money out of your retirement account.
-For one thing, you could owe a hefty penalty and taxes to the Internal Revenue Service.
+For one thing, you could owe a hefty penalty and taxes to the IRS.
 For another, retirement funds are for retirement.

 You could also sell investments or other vehicles to pay off your loan, or work extra hours.
 Here are ways to monetize a hobby.
-Even if all you can do is make extra payments on your principal every month, you will pay off your car loan more quickly, and save a significant amount of interest expense.
+Even if all you can do is make extra payments on your principal every month, you will pay off your car loan more quickly and save a significant amount of interest expense.

 4. Trade in a car to get rid of a bad loan

 If you need a new car anyway, you could trade in your old car as a down payment on a new one.
-The advantage of getting out of your car loan and car ownership, this way is that it’s easy.
-The dealership is motivated to sell you another car, so they’re almost certain to take your old car.
-They may even take it if you’re underwater on your current loan — if you owe more than it’s worth — and roll the excess amount you owe into your new loan.
+This way, you get out of your car loan and car.
+Dealers are motivated to sell you another car, so they’re almost certain to take your old car.
+They may even take it if you’re upside down or underwater on your current loan — if you owe more than it’s worth — and roll the excess amount you owe into your new loan.